Skip to content

 How Many Hair Grafts Do You Need For A FUE Hair Transplant?

-However, thanks to recent medical advances, there are several procedures available to combat the impact of hair loss, helping restore hairlines, temples and crowns.
+An Follicular Unit Excision (FUE) or FUT hair transplant are 2 main procedures available to combat the impact of hair loss, helping restore hairlines, temples and crowns.

 Diagram showing a singular hair graft being extracted and implanted during the FUE hair transplant procedure

-Calculating hair grafts for different areas
+Calculating how many hair grafts for different areas

 Different regions of the scalp require different numbers of hair grafts, depending on the type of look that’s trying to be achieved.